vatpac-technology/sops/docs/worldflight/Aerodromes/adelaide.md

 ![Change to Time](../img/strip2.png){ width="500" }
     <figcaption>Change to Time</figcaption>
 </figure>

+By default, the OzStrips Preactive bay will already be ordered by when the aircraft connected to VATSIM, from top to bottom.

 ### Runway Selection
 Aircraft that are unable to accept Runway 12/30 due to operational requirements shall be assigned Runway 05/23 (as appropriate based on Runway Mode).